 Company: Kabugawa Production, Kano

-Consequently, anyone infected is decreed by the stern Village Head to summarily face death penalty.
+Consequently, anyone infected is decreed by the stern Village Head to summarily face the death penalty.
 The judgment is carried-out without prejudice or sympathy, for both his confidante and his witch-hunting son are executed in the process.
 Jimmala gets afflicted in the hunt of one predator she had a nightmare of.
 They therefore quickly fled, missing their parents who have just located their children’s hideout.
 The local vigilantes sent after them are unlucky as the escapees have gone very far away.
 At night, they meet an old, fugitive boat rider near a river who unhesitatingly assists them by misleading the vigilante personnel.
-He afterwards boats them off the coast, and gives them mattresses to sleep on.
-Although Jimmala had a lunch earlier with her first prey, a Fulani milk hawker who offered them help, her thirst for blood grows again.
+He afterwards boats them off the coast and gives them mattresses to sleep on.
+Although Jimmala had lunch earlier with her first prey, a Fulani milk hawker who offered them help, her thirst for blood grows again.
 The following morning, Jimrau wakes up and finds her having an early breakfast with the old man's entrails.

 The title of the film is confusing: while it was/is Sabuwar Sangaya on its posters and in the advertisements, it is differently written as Sabon Sangaya in the film’s opening credits.
-Obviously, a little careful scrutiny would have corrected this elementary misprint.
-Similarly, audience might have been wondering why the film was named Sabuwar Sangaya, for it’s not a pastiche, revaluation or revision of the ‘Tsohon’ Sangaya, save the similar Fulani portrayal.
+Apparently, a little careful scrutiny would have corrected this simple misprint.
+Similarly, the audience might have been wondering why the film was named Sabuwar Sangaya, for it’s not a pastiche, revaluation or revision of the ‘Tsohon’ Sangaya, save the similar Fulani portrayal.
 Though that is, and should, not be a problem.
 However, while the other Sangaya remains dear to the audience for more than a decade, only time shall decide the fate of this one due to, among other possible reasons, the following:

 - Traditionally and as a widely accepted norm, the villain always gets punished as the consequence of his misdeed unto others, but not in Sabuwar Sangaya.
 We can unmistakably describe the character of Jimmala as the circumstantial villain for killing two obliging, innocent people.
 Yet she gets away scot-free and more.

 - Jimmala is shown gobbling the innards of her first prey and the victim is cleanly lying.
 Spoiling her Fulani attire shouldn’t be an issue of concern.
-The same goes with other gory scenes.
+The same goes for other gory scenes.

-- It’s very implausible for the lanky looking lady like Jimmala to overpower Baba Sogiji, murders him and devours his flesh without any commotion that could awake Jimrau.
-Any film, or story, worth its salt should suspend much, if not all, forms of disbelief.
+- It’s very implausible for the lanky looking ladylike Jimmala to overpower Baba Sogiji, murders him and devours his flesh without any commotion that could awake Jimrau.
+Any film or story, worth its salt should suspend much, if not all, forms of disbelief.

 This skeletal review was motivated for the film’s being a work of the “Best Director” of the Industry.
 Second, many fans of Kannywood had longed for long to watch the film as mentioned earlier.
 It’s with unsolicited sincerity I want to add that the ‘mighty’ Aminu Saira’s also recently released film, Birnin Masoya shows, to an extent, the “eloquent” director’s lapses, and his virtuosity diminishes.
 The film is filled with disjointed scenes and fragmented storyline.
 According to the auteur theory, the director is to be praised or blamed for the success or otherwise of any film ala an author for his book’s accomplishment or disappointment.

-Besides, the overall judgment on Sabuwar Sangaya is that: although the film has come with a new genre in Kannywood similar to the Hollywood’s vampiric-horror movies, it however lacks an appropriate conclusion and convincing artistic composition.
+Besides, the overall judgment on Sabuwar Sangaya is that: although the film has come with a new genre in Kannywood similar to the Hollywood’s vampiric-horror movies, it, however, lacks an appropriate conclusion and convincing artistic composition.
 However, the picture and the sound quality are good.
 Again, it’s though observable some characters fake their Fulani accent in their speeches, the performance of the leading actors and a few others is realistic.
 The film may well be accepted for its much publicity, song and dance routine and the novelty of its thematic presentation in addition to the title issue.
 However, it could have garnered more crowns had the director polished it the more.